wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 pip3 install minio
 ```

-Login to your student-VM and you will note that this library should already be installed.
+Login to your student VM and you will note that this library should already be installed.

-Go to the directory exercise-materials/wis2box-setup and view the example script:
+Go to the directory `exercise-materials/wis2box-setup` and view the example script:

-Run the script using the command:
+Run the script using the following command:

 ```bash
 python3 example/scripts/copy_to_incoming.py
 ```

 !!! question
     The sample script needs to be modified before it can be used.
 Why did the script fail?

 The script needs to know the correct endpoint for accessing MinIO on your wis2box.
-If the wis2box is running on your host, the MinIO-endpoint is available at `http://<your-host>:9000`.
+If wis2box is running on your host, the MinIO endpoint is available at `http://<your-host>:9000`.

-The sample-script provides the basic structure for copying a file into MinIO.
-Try to use this to ingest a data-sample of your choosing.
+The sample script provides the basic structure for copying a file into MinIO.
+Try to ingest a data sample of your choosing using this script.

 !!! question
-    Use the python-example provided to create a python-script to ingest data into your wis2box.
+    Use the Python example provided to create your own Python script to ingest data into your wis2box.
 What is the correct topic for your data?
-Are you able to detect new WIS2-notification on the Grafana dashboard ?
-If not, try to understand the errors and adjust the script.
+Are you able to detect new WIS2 notification on the Grafana dashboard?
+If not, try to understand the errors and adjust the script accordingly.

-### wis2box-FTP
+### wis2box FTP

 You can add an additional service to allow your data to be accessible over FTP.